On the regularity of deformed extremal horizons: Conclusions

 The crucial remaining question concerns the existence of physically reasonable sources for these constrained geometries.
 We showed that spacetimes satisfying the above regularity condition include well-known solutions in the Plebanski–Demiański class, such as the charged C-metric with cosmological constant, which obey standard energy conditions.
 Finally, we investigate whether the perturbation due to the scalar field of an extremal Reisner--Nordstr\"om black hole leads to a well defined horizon that satisfy the regularity constraint.
 While we were not able to fully answer this question due to the fact that we cannot consistently solve the backreaction equations everywhere, we showed that, at least locally, there exists solutions of deformed extremal horizons due to the presence of the scalar field that are perfectly regular.
 As the analysis only focuses on the near horizon region, there is no guarantee that it is possible to find an everywhere well-defined static geometry.
 If we were able to find an everywhere defined solution that describes deformed extremal black holes and that is asymptotically flat (or asymptotically AdS), the tidal Love numbers of the undeformed black hole \cite{Damour:2009vw,Binnington:2009bb} would be infinite.
 While this is technically possible, this type of solution is definitely non-standard and there are no similar solutions in the literature.
 Therefore, it is maybe more likely that the class of extremal horizon geometry that is locally regular corresponds to a new class of spacetimes representing extremal black holes deformed by external gravitational sources.
 Depending on the timescale of physical interest, the region between the deformed extremal horizon and the external gravitational source may be approximated by the static geometry discussed here.
 On the other hand, the regions near and outside the external gravitational sources are probably not.

-Overall, our results show that extremal horizons in AdS are not generically singular under scalar perturbations.
+Overall, our results show that extremal horizons in AdS are not necessarily singular under scalar perturbations.
 Instead, there exists a nontrivial family of deformed extremal characterized by a specific geometric constraint.
 Furthermore, the violation of this constraint leads to the presence of incomplete geodescs at the horizon, not divergence of curvature invariants.
-Therefore, extremal black holes do not inherently act as universal amplifiers of new physics.
+Therefore, this class of extremal black holes do not inherently act as universal amplifiers of new physics.